How OneAgent works

 - Volatile log storage

-- Legal requirements for keeping logs archived centrally for long time periods
+- Legal requirements to keep logs archived centrally

 OneAgent can dig deeper and get network metrics at the process level.
-Through our process-to-process monitoring of network communications Dynatrace can:
+Thanks to process-to-process monitoring of network communications Dynatrace can:

 - Understand your network topology in dynamic environments.

-Communication from OneAgent to Dynatrace is outbound only; Dynatrace never initiates communication with OneAgent.
-So there's no need to open ports for inbound communication when using Dynatrace.
-OneAgent can communicate directly to Dynatrace or it can communicate via a Dynatrace ActiveGate.
+Communication from OneAgent to Dynatrace is outbound only and Dynatrace never initiates communication with OneAgent.
+Because of this, when using Dynatrace, there is no need to open ports for inbound communication.